 - Teaching Fellow (MVLS Education Hub)

-- Research Associate (Infectious Disease Ecology)
+- Lecturer (Infectious Disease Ecology)

 2021 - present: Teaching Fellow.
 College of Medical, Veterinary & Life Sciences.
 University of Glasgow.

 2016 - present: Research Associate.
 School of Biodiversity, One Health & Veterinary Medicine.
 University of Glasgow.

 2013-2015: Postdoctoral Research Fellow.
 Department of Earth and Environmental Sciences.
 University of Pavia (Italy).

 2009-2012: PhD in Experimental Ecology, University of Pavia (Italy).